nslogx/flutter_easyloading/README.md

 /// width of progress indicator, default 2.0. double progressWidth;

+/// width of indicator, default 4.0, only used for [EasyLoadingIndicatorType.ring, EasyLoadingIndicatorType.dualRing].
+double lineWidth;

 /// display duration of [showSuccess] [showError] [showInfo], default 2000ms.
 Duration displayDuration;